 Harvest squash casserole marries the flavors and textures of fall into a beautiful, delicious side dish.

 In 1991, just a few years after we were married, we stopped by the local grocery store for a couple of things.
 In the front of the store was a large display of Robert Mondavi wine.
+(This post was originally published on November 9th, 2011.
+I have updated it and added Amazon affiliate links.)

 I picked up a bottle of Chardonnay, and hanging from the neck of the bottle was an entry form for the “Robert Mondavi Great Italian Recipe Contest”.
 The first place prize was a trip to Italy, so on a lark I decided to enter the contest.
 I’d have to work quickly, the deadline for the contest was less than 10 days away.

 With less than a week to go before the deadline, and no “World Wide Web” at the time, I’d have to rely on snail mail.
 I’m not sure what compelled me to pick up a spaghetti squash, since I’d never actually cooked one before.
-I threw together a dish, which Spencer thought tasted good.
+I threw together a dish, which Spencer thought tasted delicious.

 I ended up making it for Thanksgiving that year, and then pretty much forgot about the contest.
 In March of the next year, a letter came from Mondavi, telling me that I was one of five contestants who placed second in the contest.
 I would be receiving a check for $1,000.
 To a young married couple living in a 700 square foot apartment, this was a windfall!